jo/sync-tank/migrations.md

 CouchDB uses `_id` to uniquely identify documents.
 If there is any information you need to be unique throughout the database, put it into the `_id`.
 If you don't set one yourself, CouchDB will create a UUID for you and set it for you, but we recommend to take the opportunity and store more meaningful information here, in other words: make the `_id` semantic!
 In the example we store the document type along with a UUID.
 This allows us to quickly identitfy the kind of document we are dealing with if this id is returned e.g. from a query.
 It also allows us to extract documents by type via the handy [`_all_docs`](http://docs.couchdb.org/en/2.1.1/api/database/bulk-api.html#db-all-docs) query.
 What's more, it is possible to establish relations between documents through the `_id`.
 For instance, imagine we also want to store the status of a todo item in it's own document.
 If we set its `_id` to `todo-item:02cda16f19ed5fe4364f4e6ac400059b:status` we will be able to see at a glance that this is a document of type `todo-item-status` and know which todo item it is associated with.
 Finding a good strategy for creating `_id`s is one of the challenges when it comes to data design.
 If you want to learn more about this, please refer to the section [embrace the document id](http://ehealthafrica.github.io/couchdb-best-practices/#embrace-the-document-id) of the CouchDB best practices guide.

 As was briefly mentioned above, CouchDB allows to retrieve documents by implementing the powerful [MapReduce](https://static.googleusercontent.com/media/research.google.com/en//archive/mapreduce-osdi04.pdf) pattern.
 In particular, it allows you to create so-called 'views' that define which data should be returned when they are queried.
 CouchDB will then build indices to find the requested data quickly and efficiently.
-As of version 2.0.0 CouchDB also allows queries via [Mango selectors](http://docs.couchdb.org/en/2.1.1/api/database/find.html) that are based on MapRecude and are very performant yet flexible.
+As of version 2.0.0 CouchDB also allows queries via [Mango selectors](http://docs.couchdb.org/en/2.1.1/api/database/find.html) that are based on MapReduce and are very performant yet flexible.
 The ability to query efficiently is of central importance when it comes to data design but there is no need to go into further depth at this point as the discussion of migrations will not require that.

 There is one last topic we have to address here if we are going to talk about migrations further down the road, and that is *conflicts*.
 Conflicts (as opposed to *document update conflicts*) can arise when data is being replicated between multiple instances of CouchDB.
 To get a feeling for when this may happen, imagine the following 'split brain' scenario: Our friend Andi has CouchDB running on two devices.
 On both of them he connects to the same database which is currently in the exact same state, meaning all the documents are the same on both devices.
 This is also true for a document which stores the name of his favorite programming language, Elixir.
 If there was a network connection between both devices, any data changes on one could be replicated to the other so both would be synchronized.
 Currently however, there is no network connection.
 Now Andi goes and changes his favorite language on both devices to something different (in order to break the system, of course, not because his preferences change so rapidly).
 On the first device, he updates the document to store Lisp, on the other device he updates the same document to store Lua as his favorite Language.
 Now if both devices reconnect CouchDB will try and bring all data to the same state, but it is inherently unclear which one of the changes should determine the final version of the language document.
 At this point, CouchDB will keep both versions of the document and leave it to the user to resolve the conflict.